CarstenSchmotz/2023-AMSE-cs/README.md

 ## Exercises
 The exercises folder in the repository contains the results of the exercises that had to be completed over the semester.
 Exercises one, three and five are completed in Jayvee while exercises two and four are completed using Python.
+Github actions are used to test and grade the exercises.